adra1973/Advertising_Game/README.md

 # Advertising_Game

-Program developed for calculation of a Nash Equilibrium in a Stochastic Dynamic Game
+Program developed for calculation of a Nash Equilibrium in a Stochastic Dynamic Game of Advertising in order to get market share.

 ## Remark:

 This program is used for the numerical calculation of the paper:
-[1] Alan D. Robles-Aguilar, David González-Sánchez and J. Adolfo Minjárez-Sosa (2021) Estimation of equilibria in an advertising game with unknow distribution of the response to advertising efforts.
+[1] Alan D. Robles-Aguilar, David González-Sánchez and J. Adolfo Minjárez-Sosa (2021).
+Estimation of equilibria in an advertising game with unknow distribution of the response to advertising efforts.
 (Submited for publication).

 ### Description:
 This program provides a computational algorithm to approximate Nash equilibria for a stochastic finite version of a game of advertising to get market share amog two firms in the settings of paper [1].
 In perticular the random disturbances are assumed with Binomial distributions for each firm.